 Inventor Frank Ritter of Rochester Purchases Kepler’s Point, Builds Lindenhof In 1889

 One of the many western New Yorkers to come to the Thousand Islands over the years, Frank Ritter built Lindenhof after purchasing what was then Kepler Point from Lewis Kepler and John F. Walton of Alexandria Bay for the price of $1,500.
-The property was renamed shortly after to Lindenhof, or several different variations of (Lindenhof, Lindenhoff, Linden Hof, and later changed to Linden Cove, also found as Lyndon Cove, all found throughout various publications.)
+The property was renamed shortly after to Lindenhof, or several different variations of (Lindenhof, Lindenhoff, Linden Hof, and later changed to Linden Cove, also spelled as Lyndon Cove, all found throughout various publications.)

 comprising four acres, and will erect a spacious cottage.
 In fact, the building is already on course of construction, together with a new dock.
 A new boat-house will also be built and the point otherwise beautified.